What is the main purpose of United Way of Lee County?

 I’ve heard that a large percentage of United Way contributions leave the area.
 Is that true?

 No. It’s not true.
 As a member of the United Way network, one percent of our campaign pledges is submitted to United Way Worldwide for use of their logo, as well as providing a listserve for all United Ways to network with, providing training and informational webinars and seminars and being a member of UWW, allows are small United Way the chance to receive resources from larger corporations whom partner with national, which we otherwise would not receive.
+A local donor and the UWLC Board has agreed to designate their donations to cover these United Way Worldwide fees.

 When you contribute to the United Way of Lee County, you can feel confident and proud that your locally-earned dollars are staying here, helping local people through local programs.